-After 20 years of renovation, in 2018, Beirut’s treasure, the Lebanese National Library opened its doors, having them shut during the Lebanese civil war.
-The existing building was built in 1907.
+After 20 years of renovation, Beirut’s treasure, the Lebanese National Library opened its doors in 2018, having them shut during the Lebanese civil war.
+The existing Sanayeh building was built in 1907.
 The new library building is a cultural center, it has an auditorium, many multipurpose rooms for workshops, conferences, and exhibitions, and a big reading hall for the public.

-The construction and rehabilitation of The National Library Project became possible with the help of the European Commission and the generosity of His Royal Highness Sheikh Hamad Bin Khalifa Al-Thani, Emir of the State of Qatar.
+The construction and rehabilitation of The National Library Project became possible with the will of the Lebanese Ministry of Culture, the help of the European Commission and the generosity of His Royal Highness Sheikh Hamad Bin Khalifa Al-Thani, Emir of the State of Qatar.

 Construction Supervision: Erga Management

 Landscape Design: ZMK Landscape Architects

 Location: Beirut, Lebanon